Alternative titles for this job

 - may travel around New Zealand and overseas to visit work sites and meet with clients or contractors.

-To become a naval architect you need to have a Bachelor of Engineering (Honours) (Level 8) majoring in Naval Architecture from Auckland University of Technology (AUT).
+To become a naval architect you need to have a Bachelor of Engineering (Honours) majoring in Maritime Engineering (Level 8).

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include construction and mechanical technologies, design and visual communication, digital technologies, mathematics and physics.
+Useful subjects include construction and mechanical technologies, design and visual communication, digital technologies, maths and physics.

 Naval architects need to be: